-- 3. From the mid-1990s, hundreds of sub-postmasters and sub-postmistresses were wrongly convicted after shortfalls of money appeared in their branches, due to faults with Horizon software. - 4.
+- 2. From the mid-1990s, hundreds of sub-postmasters and sub-postmistresses were wrongly convicted after shortfalls of money appeared in their branches, due to faults with Horizon software. - 3.
 On 10 January 2024, during Prime Minister's Questions, the Prime Minister announced plans to introduce new primary legislation to make sure those convicted because of the Post Office Horizon scandal could be "swiftly exonerated and compensated".
-The then Parliamentary Under-Secretary of State for Business and Trade, Kevin Hollinrake MP, subsequently made a statement to the House setting out the Government's intentions, acknowledging it was unusual for Parliament to encroach on matters relating to judicial decisions. - 5.
-On 22 February 2024, Minister Hollinrake made a written ministerial statement which confirmed that, "UK parliamentary legislation will proceed on an England and Wales basis" because "victims in those jurisdictions are best served by local decisions tailored to the judicial systems in Scotland and Northern Ireland".

-- 6. The Bill had its first reading in the House of Commons on 13 March 2024.
+The then Parliamentary Under-Secretary of State for Business and Trade, Kevin Hollinrake MP, subsequently made a statement to the House setting out the Government's intentions, acknowledging it was unusual for Parliament to encroach on matters relating to judicial decisions. - 4.
+On 22 February 2024, Minister Hollinrake made a written ministerial statement which confirmed that, "UK parliamentary legislation will proceed on an England and Wales basis" because "victims in those jurisdictions are best served by local decisions tailored to the judicial systems in Scotland and Northern Ireland". - 5.
+The Bill had its first reading in the House of Commons on 13 March 2024.
 The Bill as introduced provided for the quashing of convictions in England and Wales for certain offences alleged to have been committed while the Horizon system was in use by the Post Office.
-The Bill also included provisions related to the deletion of cautions given in England and Wales for such offences. - 7.
-Following further representations from the First Minister, deputy First Minister and the Justice Minister, on 22 April 2024 the UK Government announced its intention to extend the territorial extent of the Bill to include Northern Ireland and tabled amendments to give effect to this decision.
-The amendments were debated during the Committee Stage of the Bill in the House of Commons on 29 April 2024, and accepted by the House. - 8.
-The Bill will quash all convictions in scope, excluding convictions already considered by the Court of Appeal.
-That scope is defined by a set of clear and objective conditions which will be set out in the Bill, each of which will need to have been met, to identify the convictions which have been quashed.
-The conditions are: - Condition A the offence must have been committed between 23 September 1996 and 31 December 2018, covering the period of the Horizon scandal, including the Horizon pilot. - Condition B the offence was false accounting, fraud, handling stolen goods, money laundering, theft, or an ancillary offence. - Condition C at the time the offence occurred, the convicted person was carrying on a post office business or working for the purposes of such a business. - Condition D the person was alleged to have committed the offence in connection with carrying on or working for the purposes of that post office business. - Condition E at the time of the alleged offence, the Horizon system was being used for the purposes of that post office business. - At this stage, the Bill is expected to achieve Royal Assent before the end of June 2024, subject to completion of the remaining stages of legislative passage in the House of Lords and House of Commons.
+The Bill also included provisions related to the deletion of cautions given in England and Wales for such offences.

+- 6. Following further representations from the First Minister, deputy First Minister and myself, on 22 April 2024 the UK Government announced its intention to extend the territorial extent of the Bill to include Northern Ireland and tabled amendments to give effect to this decision.
+The amendments were debated during the Committee Stage of the Bill in the House of Commons on 29 April 2024, and accepted by the House. - 7.
+The Act has quashed all convictions in scope, excluding convictions already considered by the Court of Appeal.
+That scope is defined by a set of clear and objective conditions which are set out in the Act, each of which will need to have been met, to identify the convictions which have been quashed.
+The conditions are: - Condition A the offence must have been committed between 23 September 1996 and 31 December 2018, covering the period of the Horizon scandal, including the Horizon pilot. - Condition B the offence was false accounting, fraud, handling stolen goods, money laundering, theft, or an ancillary offence. - Condition C at the time the offence occurred, the convicted person was carrying on a post office business or working for the purposes of such a business. - Condition D the person was alleged to have committed the offence in connection with carrying on or working for the purposes of that post office business. - Condition E at the time of the alleged offence, the Horizon system was being used for the purposes of that post office business.